 - 1. Natural heritage features and areas shall include: - a.
-Significant wetlands and significant coastal wetlands; - Habitat of endangered species, threatened species, species at risk (SAR) ranked as endangered or threatened by the Ministry of Natural Resources and Forestry; - c.
-Significant wildlife habitat;

-- d.
-Fish habitat - e.
+Significant wetlands; - b.
+Significant wildlife habitat; - c.
+Fish habitat - d.
 Significant areas of natural and scientific interest. - 2.
-Development or site alteration may only be permitted in habitat of endangered or threatened species as may be identified from time-totime, except in accordance with provincial and federal requirements.
-More specifically, development and site alteration on lands on or adjacent to endangered and threatened species habitat require authorization from the Ministry of Natural Resources and Forestry under the Endangered Species Act (2007) (ESA).
-Ministry of Natural Resources and Forestry and Forestry staff will consult with and have regard for the planning policies of the Municipality when considering the issuance of a permit or agreement associated with this habitat under the ESA.
-In addition, Ministry of Natural Resources and Forestry will ask a proponent seeking authorization under the a.
-Contacted the Municipality to discuss the proposal, and b.
-Received a written indication from the Municipality that the development proposal meets established land use planning policies, exclusive of policies for the protection of the affected habitat of endangered species and threatened species.
-Development proponents shall exercise due diligence to ensure that any activities being contemplated would not contravene the Endangered Species Act, 2007.

-ESA that would allow for development (that would otherwise be prohibited) to demonstrate to the Ministry of Natural Resources and Forestry that they:
+The presence of Species at Risk (endangered, threatened, or special concern species) shall be identified through the use of the Natural Heritage Information Centre (NHIC) provincial data base, and through consultation with the Ministry of the Environment, Conservation and Parks staff.
+Development and site alteration shall not be habitat permitted in of endangered threatened or species except in accordance with provincial and federal requirements.
+More specifically, development and site alteration on lands on or adjacent to endangered and threatened species habitat require authorization from the Ministry of of the Environment, Conservation and Parks under the Endangered Species Act (2007) (ESA).
+Ministry of the Environment, Conservation and Parks staff will consult with and have regard for the planning policies of the Municipality when considering the issuance of a permit or agreement associated with this habitat under the ESA.
+In addition, Ministry of the Environment, Conservation and Parks will ask a proponent seeking authorization under the ESA that would allow for development (that would otherwise be prohibited) to demonstrate to the Ministry of the Environment, Conservation and Parks that they:

-3. Development and site alteration shall not be permitted in significant wetlands, significant coastal wetlands, significant wildlife habitat, and significant areas of natural and scientific interest unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions (see Section 8.7 for EIS requirements).
+- a.
+Contacted the Municipality to discuss the proposal, and - b.
+Received written indication from the Municipality that the development proposal meets established land use planning policies, exclusive of policies for the protection of the affected habitat of endangered species and threatened species.
+Development proponents shall exercise due diligence to ensure that anv activities beina contemplated bluow not Endangered contravene the Species Act, 2007. - 3.
+Development and site alteration shall not be permitted in significant wetlands, significant coastal wetlands, significant wildlife habitat, and significant areas of natural and scientific interest unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions (see Section 8.7 for EIS requirements).

 - 4. Development and site alteration shall not be permitted in fish habitat except in accordance with provincial and federal requirements. - 5.
 Development and site alteration shall not be permitted in habitat of endangered species and threatened species except in accordance with provincial and federal requirements. - 6.
-Development shall not be permitted on adjacent lands to the natural heritage features and areas identified above unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions (see Section 8.7 for EIS requirements).
+Development shall not be permitted on adjacent lands to the natural heritage features and areas identified above unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions (see Section 8.7 for EIS requirements). - 7.
+Adjacent lands are those lands within: - a.
+120 m [393.7 ft.] of the habitat of endangered and threatened species or

-- 7. Adjacent lands are those lands within: - a.
-120 m [393.7 ft.] of the habitat of endangered and threatened species or alternative distance depending on species type; - b.
+- alternative distance depending on species type; - b.
 120 m [393.7 ft.] of a significant wetland; - c.
 120 m [393.7 ft.] of significant wildlife habitat - d.
 120 m [393.7 ft.] of fish habitat and 300 m [984.3 ft.] of an inland at-capacity lake trout lake; - e.
-120 m [164 ft.] from significant areas of natural or scientific interest - life science and 50 m for an ANSI - earth science. - 8.
+120 m [164 ft.] from significant areas of natural or scientific interest life science and 50 m for an ANSI earth science. - 8.
 While it is the intent of this Plan to protect natural heritage features and areas and prohibit development, applications for development or site alteration may arise from time to time.
 In the evaluation of these applications, the protection of these features and areas will be given priority.